Harlan Krumholz

-Harlan M. Krumholz, MD, SM is an American cardiologist, a leading research scientist, and the Harold H. Hines, Jr. Professor of Medicine at Yale School of Medicine, where he has been on faculty since 1992.
+Harlan M. Krumholz is an American cardiologist, scientist, and the Harold H. Hines, Jr. Professor of Medicine at Yale School of Medicine, where he has been on faculty since 1992.
 A pioneer in the development of the field of outcomes research, Krumholz is an international expert in the science to evaluate and improve the quality and efficiency of care, reduce disparities, improve integrity in medical research, promote better health policies and regulations, and promote patient-centeredness in research and clinical care.
 He is the founder and director of the Yale New Haven Hospital Center for Outcomes Research and Evaluation (CORE).

 Early life and education

 Krumholz was born in St. Louis, Missouri and attended Meadowdale High School in Dayton, Ohio.
 He graduated magna cum laude with a Bachelor of Science degree in Biology from Yale College in 1980.
 He earned his medical degree from Harvard University in 1985, where his advisor was Lee Goldman.
 He completed residency in Internal Medicine at the University of California, San Francisco, where he was Chief Resident in 1989.
 He completed his cardiology fellowship at Beth Israel Hospital in Boston.